badxcode/ds-algo/Linked List/01 Singly Linked List.md

 ---

 Singly linked list are the basic linked list that we talked about earlier.
 It has a data part which stores the value and a pointer which points to the next node.
+The navigation or linking is only forward.

 We first create a node like this: